TL;DR

 Intent Mapping

-For "GEO", you create: a glossary (informational), an SEO vs GEO comparison (comparative), a tool selection guide (decisional).
+For "GEO", you create a glossary (informational), an SEO vs GEO comparison (comparative), and a tool selection guide (decisional).